The Ghost Shrimp (Palaemonetes paludosus) is one of the most popular and widely-kept freshwater shrimp species.

 Breeding Ghost Shrimp

-Anyone who falls in love with a group of animals thinks about breeding them on occasion.
+Anyone who falls in love with a group of animals will think about breeding Ghost Shrimp eventually.
 Ghost Shrimp will readily lay eggs but raising the young is a challenge aquarists aren’t always up for.

 Since Ghost Shrimp is usually so cheap to buy, most aquarists generally choose to simply purchase them as adults instead of putting in the time and effort to breed them.